Julius Caesar coin The date was 15th March of 44BC.

 A further turning point came when, as well as his consulship, Pompey managed to achieve an extension of his mandate in Spain for a further five years.
 Caesar sought the same but was refused by the Senate.
 He then sought to be elected consul for a second term so that he might be of equal power to Pompey but was again refused and commanded to return and disband his army.
 The Tribunes who had put forward Caesar’s request were thrust out of the senate.

 Meanwhile Pompey had retreated to Greece whilst a significant part of his armies were still employed in Spain.
-Caesar tried to blockade him at the port of Brindisi but was too late but in any case he took the opportunity to subdue Pompey’s military might in Spain and added it to his own before sailing to Greece and face Pompey.
+Caesar tried to blockade him at the port of Brindisi but was too late.
+In any case, he took the opportunity to subdue Pompey’s military might in Spain and added it to his own before sailing to Greece and face Pompey.

 Caesar was kind and merciful towards the vanquished.
 Many of these were men he knew and respected such as his old friend Marcus Brutus and these same people were later to play a part in his murder.